sayertindall/koi-net/README.md

 )
 ```

+When creating a node, you optionally enable `use_kobj_processor_thread` which will run the knowledge processing pipeline on a separate thread.
+This thread will automatically dequeue and process knowledge objects as they are added to the `kobj_queue`, which happenes when you call `node.process.handle(...)`.
+This is required to prevent race conditions in asynchronous applications, like web servers, therefore it is recommended to enable this feature for all full nodes.

 ## Knowledge Processing

 Next we'll set up the knowledge processing flow for our node.
 This is where most of the node's logic and behavior will come into play.
 For partial nodes this will be an event loop, and for full nodes we will use webhooks.
 Make sure to call `node.start()` and `node.stop()` at the beginning and end of your node's life cycle.

 ### Partial Node
-Make sure to set `source=KnowledgeSource.External`, this indicates to the knowledge processing pipeline that the incoming knowledge was received from an external source.
+Make sure to set `source=KnowledgeSource.External` when calling `handle` on external knowledge, this indicates to the knowledge processing pipeline that the incoming knowledge was received from another node.
 Where the knowledge is sourced from will impact decisions in the node's knowledge handlers.
 ```python
 import time
 from koi_net.processor.knowledge_object import KnowledgeSource